-I drove through Lulworth, heading for the parking area at Durdle Door Holiday Park and paid my £4.67 to park for two hours.
-It’s an easy system to use – tap in your car registration number and then tap your bank card.
-When you return to the car park, tap your card again and you’ll be charged the appropriate amount for your stay.
+I drove through Lulworth, heading for the parking area at Durdle Door Holiday Park, and paid £4.67 to park for two hours.
+It’s easy to use – tap in your car registration number and your bank card.
+When you return to the car park, tap your card again, and you’ll be charged the appropriate amount for your stay.

-After paying for the parking, I made for the well signposted cliff path.
-Immediately, I realised my first mistake.
-Inappropriate shoes.
-I’d only brought one pair of shoes for the weekend – open-toed, leather soled sandals.
-Very pretty, but completely impractical and zero grip factor.
+After paying for the parking, I made for the well-signposted cliff path.
+Immediately, I realised my first mistake — inappropriate shoes.
+I’d only brought one pair of shoes for the weekend – open-toed, leather-soled sandals.
+Very pretty but wholly impractical and with zero grip factor.

 Access to the Jurassic Coast